-There are many causes of pain that do not entirely or directly cause pain: not a tidy B-follows-A cause and effect relationship.
-Instead, some of the most important causes of pain are the general conditions in which it flourishes, the soils and fertilizers it likes.
-For instance, if the same minor structural problem with the spine can cause a lot of pain in some people, but only trivial or no pain at at all in many others, then is it really a “spine” problem?
-The more basic issue is the underlying vulnerability to any kind pain, which increases the risk of a minor glitch blooming into a chronic pain problem.
+For instance, if the same minor structural problem with the spine seems to cause a lot of pain in some people, but little or none in many others, is it really a “spine” problem?
+The more basic issue is probably the underlying vulnerability to any kind of pain, which increases the risk of a minor glitch blooming into a chronic pain problem.
 Which is probably the case with most neck pain and back pain.
 Structural problems in the spine are seriously over-rated as causes.1 Of course they are important sometimes — just much less than people fear.2

-But it may not be specific!
-Or it may be effectively impossibke to diagnose, or it could be a general vulnerability to pain.
-Once you’re vulnerable, practically any specific problem can become a new source of torment, without really being being the real problem.
-Fighting causes like this feels like boxing with smoke, but may still represent the biggest opportunity to treat stubborn chronic pain.
+But it might not be specific!
+Or it may be effectively impossible to diagnose.
+Or it could be a general vulnerability to pain.
+Once you’re vulnerable, practically any specific problem can become a new source of torment, without really being the real problem.
+“The cause” is a web of interacting causes, many of them subtle and not obviously related.

 It is more important to know what sort of person has a disease than to know what sort of disease a person has.

-There are several common modifiable risk factors for any kind of chronic pain that are typically neglected.
-Notice that they overlap extensively with misfortune, a hard life, and being out of shape.
+There are several common modifiable risk factors for any kind of chronic pain that are typically neglected.6 Notice that they overlap extensively with misfortune, a hard life, and being out of shape.

-- stress, anxiety, depression, social isolation, and perceived poverty
+- stress, anxiety, depression, social isolation, discrimination, perceived poverty

 - insomnia, which is probably king of all underestimated drivers of pain

 - some common-ish nutrient deficiencies, most notably vitamin D and magnesium